Notice of Non-Discrimination, EOE, Diversity, Security

 - A modified work schedule

 - Light duty assignments

 Employers are prohibited from taking adverse action against an employee who requests or uses a reasonable accommodation.

 ATTENTION ALL MANAGERS: If any current employee reports a pregnancy (e.g. asks for time off related to prenatal care, mentions they are expecting, etc.), UVA is required to give the employee a notice of their rights within 10 days of the pregnancy disclosure.
 This is the responsibility of the employee's manager.
-See this webpage for details.
+See the Virginia Values Act webpage for details.